“You might be speaking German if it wasn’t for pigeons”

 They have special bands on their legs.

-When they arrive back at their home coop they cross over an electronic sensor that tells a special remote timekeeping system, arrival time which then determines how long it took the bird to fly home.
+When they arrive back at their home coop they cross over an electronic sensor that tells a special remote timekeeping system, the arrival time which then determines how long it took the bird to fly home.

 Thus they only fly back they never fly forth.